yugalarora/go-aws-misc/README.md

 # go-aws-misc
-some misc automations for aws written in golang
+some misc automations for aws written in golang.